OISF/suricata/doc/userguide/output/eve/eve-json-format.rst

 Verdict
 ~~~~~~~

-An object containning info on the final action that will be applied to a given
+An object containing info on the final action that will be applied to a given
 packet, based on all the signatures triggered by it and other possible events
 (e.g., a flow drop).
 For that reason, it is possible for an alert with
 an action ``allowed`` to have a verdict ``drop``, in IPS mode, for instance, if